jonasbb/serde_with/src/guide.md

 ## 3. proc-macros to make it easier to use both above parts

-The proc-macros are an optional addition and improve the user exerience for common tasks.
+The proc-macros are an optional addition and improve the user experience for common tasks.
 We have already seen how the `serde_as` attribute is used to define the serialization instructions.

 The proc-macro attributes are defined in the [`serde_with_macros`] crate and re-exported from the root of this crate.
 The proc-macros are optional, but enabled by default.
-For futher details, please refer to the documentation of each proc-macro.
+For further details, please refer to the documentation of each proc-macro.

 ## 4. Derive macros to implement `Deserialize` and `Serialize`